physical-computation/sunflower-embedded-system-emulator/README.md

 Step 1
 ------
 Read the manual (sunflowersim-manual-and-cover.pdf) if you can.
 Building the simulator depends on `gawk`, so install it.
-Building the gcc cross-compilers depends on `libmpc`, `mpfr`, and `gmp`, so make sure you have them installed or the cross-compiler build will fail.
+Building the gcc cross-compilers depends on `gcc` (you will likely run into issues trying to build the cross-compiler using `clang`), `libmpc`, `mpfr`, and `gmp`, so make sure you have them installed or the cross-compiler build will fail.

 Step 2
 ------